 To build the docs you will need to upgrade bash to version 5.
 You can do this through:

-brew install bash and then removing (Perhaps just rename it) your existing bash
+And then removing (Perhaps just rename it) your existing bash from

 /usr/local/bin/bash and symlinking the brew bash into its place: